lelutin/scout/README.md

 ## Requirements

-To run scout, you need to have dbus-python installed.
+To run scout, you need to have setuptools so that actions can plugin to the right script entry point, and dbus-python installed.
 On Debian or Ubuntu, use the following command:

     # apt-get install python-dbus